gburucua/Exercice_RISF_ITSF_Nice/README.md

-#Problemes recontree
+# Problemes recontree

-certs V
+- certs V
-ingress V
+- ingress V
-mounts X
+- mounts X
 cest pas possible de redirigir le path dans le PV directment ou Docker Desktop for Mac essayer avec changement de confi en properties file sharing

-Security:
-To run as non root:
+# Security (To run containers as nonroot):

 Added permissions to specific folders of nginx with the user nginx in dockerfile and in the deployment added a few lines to reflect it.

 FROM nginx:1.20
 COPY index.html /etc/nginx/html/index.html
 WORKDIR /app